 5 Things You See

 To begin, you will describe five objects you see around you.
 Pick one and begin to note its appearance.
 Describe its shape, colors, and function.
-Be through, and spend about 10 seconds thinking about the object.
+Give yourself 10 seconds to describe the object.
 Below is an example:

 Object: A Box Fan